FREQUENTLY ASKED QUESTIONS

 - Surrey (includes Anniedale, Cloverdale, Crescent Beach, Fleetwood, Kennedy, Newton, Ocean Park, Port Kells, South Surrey, Sullivan, Whalley)

 - White Rock

 Can I claim my U-Pass BC cost in my income tax return?

-Check Revenue Canada's website for the current regulation on claiming Transit Tax Credits.
-If you need proof that you were charged and paid the U-Pass BC fee, you can print an Account Summary from your Student Information System account (see Financial Information for the terms or years for which you are making a claim).
+If you need proof that you were charged and paid the U-Pass BC fee prior to June 2017, you can print an Account Summary from your Student Information System account (see Financial Information for the terms or years for which you are making a claim).